michs23f/Inmate-Search-Texas/README.md

 ### Code of Conduct

-Please adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct when interacting with other contributors and the project maintainers.
+Please adhere to the code of conduct when interacting with other contributors and the project maintainers.

 ### Review Process